Persib Bandung: Supporters

-Friendships

-2003 Liga Indonesia Premier Division in the play-off round at the Manahan Stadium, Solo, Viking Persib Club, a support organization of Persib Bandung, established a friendship or affiliation with Bonek, a supporter of the club Persebaya Surabaya.
-Their friendship is very strong and they can prove an equally strong supporter can unite at the Stadium.
-27 July 2018, in an away match against Persebaya Surabaya at Gelora Bung Tomo Stadium, the Viking Persib Club organization choreographed the nicknames of their respective clubs, namely the Tiger and the Crocodile holding a drink to toast.

 Rivalries

-The rivalry with Persija Jakarta referred to as Laga Klasik (English: The Indonesian Classic) is one of the most dangerous derbies in Indonesia.
-This rivalry heated up from the enmity of their supporters in the early 2000s, and is now a great rivalry between clubs.
+The rivalry with Persija Jakarta is known as the Indonesian El Clásico or Indonesian Derbies, wich is one of the biggest rivalries in football in Indonesia.
+This rivalry started from a national amateur competition that was not too intense, but increased since the professional league in Indonesia in the early 2000.
 Before the match, players will be secured using Pindad Komodo to enter the stadium.
 Supporters of them may not be present at away matches, because of restrictions from the Indonesia national security otorition to avoid clashes.

-Persib Bandung also has a rivalry with Persebaya Surabaya, PSM Makassar and PSMS Medan, the old derby in the Perserikatan competition.
+Including competition with PSMS Medan, PSM Makassar and Persebaya Surabaya, but their supporters are allowed to attend away matches, due to safe restrictions.

 Finances and ownership

-Persib Bandung is the richest club on Southeast Asia in 2015 with total wealth of 11.2 trillion rupiah according to Goal.com (Indonesian edition) website.
+Persib was the richest club on Southeast Asia in 2015 with total wealth of IDR 11.2 trillion according to Goal.com (Indonesian edition) website.

 Persib's success on becoming one of the most powerful financial club is certainly not without means.
-Director of Marketing Persib Bandung, M. Farhan said that the club's success was not separated from the marketing team's performance.
+Director of Marketing Persib, M. Farhan said that the club's success was not separated from the marketing team's performance.

 Persib was previously owned by the city government and its budget was allocated from the city budget.
 In accordance with the regulations of Permendagri No. 13/2006 which was revised to Permendagri No. 59/2007, professional clubs are no longer allowed to use government budget.
 This condition forced 36 Football Union, the stakeholder of Persib, to agree giving a mandate to former Bandung Mayor Dada Rosada to save Persib so it can still enter the competition.
 PT.
 Persib Bandung Bermartabat (PT.
 PBB) was then founded on 20 August 2009 as the legal basis of the club.

 Erick Thohir, the owner of Mahaka Media, Viva Media, Philadelphia 76ers, Satria Muda BritAma Jakarta, and former owner of D.C.
-United and Inter Milan, is one of the commissioners in PT.
+United and Inter Milan, was one of the commissioners in PT.
 Persib Bandung Bermartabat.

 Media coverage

-Persib TV

-Persib TV has an official YouTube channel that is owned by Persib Bandung and contains club activities such as exclusive interviews with players and staff, club information and match highlights.
+Persib TV is the official YouTube channel that is owned by Persib and contains club activities such as exclusive interviews with players and staff, club information and match highlights.